mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 ### Pipeline (single images)

 The code for this step is called `Line_detection_advanced.py`.
-Initialy, it loads `mtx`, and `dist` matrices from camera calibration step.
+Initially, it loads `mtx`, and `dist` matrices from the camera calibration step.

 #### 1. Apply a distortion correction to raw images.

-Uisng the saved `mtx`, `dist` from calibration, I have undistorted an image from a road:
+Using the saved `mtx`, `dist` from calibration, I have undistorted an image from a road:

 <p align="center">  <img width="460/1.5" height="300/1.5" src="./output_images/road_undistorted.png"></p>